John A. Holmes falls to Riverside in second round of NCHSAA 1A boys' basketball state playoffs

 In the third quarter, the Knights began the frame with a 12-2 run to take a 46-30 lead.
 A Nashawn White basket capped the Knights’ run.

-During the run, Riverside’s Pinner, Javion Griffin and Tykeen Freeman were able to get to the basket and converted free throw attempts.
+During the run, Riverside’s Pinner, Javion Griffin and Tykeen Freeman were able to get to the basket for points and converted free throw attempts.

 A bright spot for the Aces was Jewell Coston.